WordPress/blueprints-library/src/opis/README.md

-## Opis JSON Schema valiation for PHP 7.0
+## Opis JSON Schema validation for PHP 7.0

 This is a version of the [Opis](https://opis.io/json-schema/2.x/) JSON Schema validator that is compatible with PHP 7.0.